Sam-Dragon/kafka-producer/Notes.md

 <Noun><Action>Event --> ProductCreatedEvent

   > Ordering an event
-  - In case of message key is absent, the data can be stored in any of the partition. order is not followed and may raise conflicts
+  - In case of message key is absent, the data is load balanced & it can be stored in any of the partition. order is not followed and may raise conflicts
   - In case of message key is provided, the data is always stored in 'single partition'

 > Message vs Event
 - Message is an envelope which contains an event in it which can be different formats [Json, String, Avro or Null]